annotell/public-docs/docs-src/docs/kognic_apis.md

 ## Examples

-There are a few ways to set your credentials in auth.
+There are a **few different** ways to set your credentials in auth.

 - Set the environment variable `KOGNIC_CREDENTIALS` to point to your Kognic Credentials file, by issuing the command `export KOGNIC_CREDENTIALS=~/.config/kognic/credentials.json`
 - Set the environment variables `KOGNIC_CLIENT_ID` and `KOGNIC_CLIENT_SECRET`